Crackdown (video game): Reception

 The game was named the 2007 BAFTA "Best Action and Adventure Game" and "Best Use of Audio". and also won the "Best Debut" award at the 2008 Game Developers Choice Awards.
-The game received the Innovation Award at the 2007 Develop Awards, held by Develop magazine.
+The game received the Innovation Award at the 2007 Develop Awards, held by Develop.
 Game Informer listed it as one of the top 50 games of 2007, citing its unique experience and several other elements.
 They listed the agents as the number eight top heroes of 2007 and climbing the tallest building in the city as the number nine top moment of 2007.

 Sales

 Crackdown premiered to very strong sales.
 During the week of its worldwide release of February 2007, it was the top selling Xbox 360 game in North America, Japan, and the UK.
 The game was the top selling game in North America for the month of February 2007, selling 427,000 units.
 Ultimately, by the end of 2007, the game sold 1.5 million copies worldwide.
 It received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom.
 The game is not sold in Germany due to the USK's decision not to rate the game; according to GameSpot, this was due to pending legislation at the time to create criminal penalties for games that included "cruel violence on humans or human-looking characters".